 - 5 years old: Begin to teach time (morning, afternoon, today, tomorrow, etc.) and days of the week.
 Play with toys that encourage the child to put things together.

-For more information on how to encourage and support a child’s communication and language development, visit helpmegrowmn.org.
+For more information on how to encourage and support a child’s communication, language, and cognitive development, visit helpmegrowmn.org.